 In the meantime, you are welcome to participate in one of our ongoing Sales Leadership Roundtables, benchmarking studies or leadership events.

-Marc Metzner is a vice president in the New York office.
+Marc Metzner is a principal in the New York office.
 He has over 20 years of experience working across media, software/SaaS, medical products, business services and manufacturing to improve sales and marketing strategy and effectiveness.
 As national director of the firm’s Sales Transformation and Benchmarking practices, he leads bi-monthly executive roundtables and benchmarking programs with Fortune 500 sales and marketing leaders on key sales strategy topics.
 Marc also frequently speaks and writes on best practices for optimizing sales coverage to stay ahead of disruptive industry and technology changes.